 FHA loans also have strict property assessment procedures and can take longer to be approved than a conventional loan - sometimes 45 days or more.
 And while you can qualify for an FHA mortgage with bad credit, expect to pay a premium on your interest rate compared to other FHA borrowers with better financial histories.

-Closing costs and fees can also be rolled into the loan principal, so you don't have to pay them up front.
-And unlike many other loans, the 3.5 percent down payment can be provided by a relative, government agency or other third party, although the seller may not do so.
+Closing costs and fees can also be rolled into the loan principal, so you don't have to pay them upfront.
+And unlike many other loans, the 3.5 percent down payment can be provided by a relative, government agency or another third party, although the seller may not do so.